Privacy Policy

 • Authentication and Security: Verifying identity, managing sessions, enforcing rate limits, detecting and preventing fraud or unauthorized access, and maintaining audit logs.

-• Communications: Sending transactional and operational notifications (referral alerts, security notices, billing reminders, account updates).
+• Account notices: Sending operational and administrative communications (security alerts, billing reminders, account updates, terms or policy changes).
 These cannot be opted out of while your Account is active.

 • Product Improvement: Analyzing aggregated, de-identified Usage Data (as defined in the Terms of Service) to improve features, performance, and reliability.